-The long-term payables to personnel include the present value of the obligation of the Group companies, operating mainly in Bulgaria and Ukraine (Serbia up to 31.12.
-2016), to pay indemnities to the hired personnel at the date of the statement of financial position on coming of age for retirement.
+The long-term payables to personnel include the present value of the obligation of the Group companies, operating mainly in Bulgaria and Ukraine, to pay indemnities to the hired personnel at the date of the statement of financial position on coming of age for retirement.
 In accordance with the Labour Code in Bulgaria each employee is entitled to indemnity on retirement at the amount of two gross monthly salaries, and if he or she has worked for at least the last 10 years of the service period for the same employer - six gross monthly salaries at the time of retirement (Note 2.23).